-Schools tend to think of strategic planning as a periodic, monolithic process that seeds a capital campaign—but we think of strategy as one of three primary sources of alignment in your organization.
-Alignment in strategy, culture, and brand brings advantage to the organization.
+Schools tend to think of strategic planning as a periodic, monolithic process that seeds a capital campaign—but we think of strategy as one of four primary sources of alignment in your organization.
+Alignment in strategy, culture, program, and brand brings advantage.

 Strategic plans should benefit from an awareness of the outside world.